 Often the key to success in an undecided major is the quality of the college’s program and the strength of the advisor.
 The advisor’s purpose is to be the student’s guide and help them identify and develop a degree plan.
 We’ve heard from parents and students who were totally frustrated by their advisor’s lack of delivery on a school’s promises.
 Other students find advisors who make a good connection and home in on the right fit through their conversations.
 Research a college’s program online, meet with the advisors to understand how their program works, and talk to current undecided students.

 Keep an eye on the course audit.
 A student who wanders all over the course catalog and picks a random selection of courses may find it difficult to graduate on time.
 This wandering can be an easy trap to fall into—like a kid in a candy store.
 The better college programs have some structure in their course selection to encourage success.
-(As a reminder, be sure to take at least 15 credits per year.)
+(As a reminder, be sure to take at least 15 credits per semester.)

 Bring credits into college with you.
 If possible, take advantage of dual enrollment (College Credit Plus in Ohio) or Advanced Placement (AP) opportunities in high school if these are a good fit.
 Having some college credits already banked will give you some breathing room in your schedule.